Does Shaft Flex Matter In Wedges – Stiff vs Regular vs Senior

 The swing speed vs shaft flex chart above is a good starting point for finding the right wedge shaft for you.

-They will have you hit golf balls with wedges with different shaft flexes and record the data on a trackman or similar launch monitor.
+They will have you hit golf balls with wedges with different shafts and record the data on a trackman or similar launch monitor.

 This will tell you exactly what the right shaft is for your wedges and ultimately will improve your golf game.